Arnhem: Transport

 Due to its central location in Eastern Netherlands, Arnhem is a hub for water, road, and rail traffic.

 Arnhem is bikeable.
 The RijnWaalpad is a 17 km long bicycle highway and connects Arnhem with Nijmegen.
 It is the region's first fast-paced cycling route.
 In 2018 the second fast bike route was opened and Arnhem connects with Wageningen.

 Arnhem has had a main central railway station since 1845 – Arnhem Centraal railway station, which is serviced by several intercity lines and the Intercity-Express to Düsseldorf and further on to Frankfurt.

 Until 2016, there were also NS International trains to other destinations abroad, with some coaches going as far as Moscow.

 The intercity lines provide direct connections to Utrecht, Nijmegen and Zutphen.
 It is also the terminus for several local railway services.
 Arnhem has three other stations, namely Arnhem Velperpoort (since 1953), Arnhem Presikhaaf (since 1969) and Arnhem Zuid (since 2005).

-KLM operates a bus from the train station to Schiphol Airport for its customers until April 2025.
+KLM operated a bus from the train station to Schiphol Airport for its customers until April 2025.

 Arnhem is unique in the Netherlands with its trolleybus system.